Sun City West Lawyers Helping With Advance Directives

 - Durable powers of attorney — In the event that you are not able to participate in decisions about your medical treatment or financial matters, a power of attorney authorizes someone you trust to make choices on your behalf.
 A power of attorney does not have to go into effect immediately.
 You can execute the document, making the power contingent on the occurrence of some triggering event, such as your illness or incapacity.
 A medical power of attorney empowers someone you trust to be your advocate with medical professionals.

-At Pennington Law — Estate Planning, PLLC, I take the time to discuss each of these options so that you can be comfortable that every item you wish to address is covered appropriately.
+At Pennington Law — Estate Planning, PLLC, we take the time to discuss each of these options so that you can be comfortable that every item you wish to address is covered appropriately.

 Prudent counsel advises on do not resuscitate orders